fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 0.2025
 ```

-numpy.ndarray.shape
+### numpy.ndarray.shape

-    Tuple of array dimensions.
-The shape property is usually used to get the current shape of an array, but may also be used to reshape the array in-place by assigning a tuple of array dimensions to it.
-As with numpy.reshape, one of the new shape dimensions can be -1, in which case its value is inferred from the size of the array and the remaining dimensions.
-Reshaping an array in-place will fail if a copy is required.
+&emsp;&emsp;Tuple of array dimensions.
+The shape property is usually used to get the current shape of an array, but may also be used to reshape the array `in-place` by assigning a tuple of array dimensions to it.
+As with numpy.reshape, one of the new shape dimensions can be `-1`, in which case its value is inferred from the size of the array and the remaining dimensions.
+Reshaping an array `in-place` will fail if a copy is required.

 ``` python
 >>> x = np.array([1, 2, 3, 4])